LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L5/ex-5.rst

 Exercise 5
 ==========

-This week we will practice how to create static and interactive maps in Python.
+This lesson we will practice how to create static and interactive maps in Python.

-- Don't forget to check out the [hints for this week's exercise](exercise-5-hints.html) if you're having trouble.
+- Don't forget to check out the [hints for this lesson's exercise](exercise-5-hints.html) if you're having trouble.

 - Scores on this exercise are out of **10 points**.